 HUDM 6030 Multilevel and longitudinal data analysis (3)

 Measurement, Evaluation, and Statistics Electives (18 points):

-In consultation with an advisor, students can select courses from the following list, as well as more generally from courses offered at other departments and schools at Columbia University:
+In consultation with an advisor, students select courses from the following list, as well as more generally from courses offered at other Departments and Schools at Columbia University:

 HUDM 5058 Choice and decision making (3)